 The name Old Tom Gin purportedly came from wooden plaques shaped like a black cat (an “Old Tom”) mounted on the outside wall of some pubs above a public walkway in 18th-century England.
 Owing to the Gin Craze, the British government tried to stem the flow of Gin with prohibitive taxes and licensing, which drove the scene underground.
 Under the cat’s paw sign was a slot to put money in.
-There was also a tube, from which would come a shot of Gin, poured by the bartender inside the (barricaded) pub.
+There was also a tube, from which would come a shot of Gin, poured by the bartender inside the (barricaded) dispensary.

-Genever is the original Gin in England after the introduction of the jenever, a Dutch and Belgian liquor which originally had been a medicine.
+Genever is the original Gin in England after the introduction of the Jenever, a Dutch and Belgian liquor which originally had been a medicine.
 Although this development had been taking place since early 17th century, Gin became widespread after the William of Orange-led 1688 Glorious Revolution and subsequent import restrictions on French brandy.

-The flavor characteristics of Genever are informed by juniper, but nearly all Genever combines neutral grain spirit and “malt wine,” which makes for a heavier flavoring spirit that may be distilled from a mash of malted barley and any other grains, although corn, wheat, and rye are also common.
+The flavor characteristics of Genever are informed by juniper, but nearly all Genever combines neutral grain spirit and “malt wine,” which makes for a heavier flavoring spirit that may be distilled from a mash of malted barley and any other grains, with corn, wheat, and rye also common.
 The taste is more complex and vegetative, but varies from lighter to heavier, depending on the other botanicals and whether or not the Genever is aged in barrels.